Prototype-Fund-Hardware/LibreWater/README.md

 # Acraea-Prototype

-a Small Scale Solar Desalination and Water Purification Prototype.
-Is powered by electric heating for scientific purpose and prototyping ahead according to the Libre Water Mission: <br>
+Acraea is a Small Scale Solar Desalination and Water Purification Prototype. <br> It is powered by electric heating for scientific purpose and prototyping ahead according to the Libre Water Mission: <br><br>
 "Providing Free and Open Source Hardware Designs for Solar-thermal Desalination that can be manufactured and innovated locally in Makerspaces across the world"

 ## License